-Employment of automotive service technicians and mechanics is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations.
+Employment of automotive service technicians and mechanics is projected to show little or no change over the next ten years.

 The number of vehicles in use is expected to continue to rise.
 More entry-level service technicians will be needed to perform basic maintenance and repair, such as replacing brake pads and changing oil, on these vehicles.
 New technologies, however, such as electric vehicles, may limit future demand for automotive service technicians and mechanics because these vehicles will be more reliable and thus require less frequent maintenance and repair.